What Is Breast Augmentation?

 - You don’t have enough fat to transfer.

-- You require a breast lift.
+- You require breast lift surgery.

 - You are considering having children within the next year.